gontis/illustratorscripts.com/README.md

 ## Usage

-Just double-click on script in the list to launch script.
-If **Once click operation** is set in settings, that will be single click.
+* Just double-click on script in the list to launch script.
+If **One click operation** is set in settings, that will be single click.
-Pressing (=) will open settings.
+* Pressing (=) will open settings.
-Pressing (R) will reload script list from disk.
+* Pressing (R) will reload script list from disk.
-Pressing (+) will open shortcut window, alternatively you can Right-click on any script to add a shortcut to it.
+* Pressing (+) will open shortcut window, alternatively you can
+* Right-click on any script to add a shortcut to it.

 ## Shortcuts

-When script is selecten in main window, and **shortcut window is open** press any key to assign a shortcut to it.
+* When script is selecten in main window, and **shortcut window is open** press any key to assign a shortcut to it.
-Press any **2 letter keys simultaneously** (ie, A, S, Q, W) to remove shortcut.
+* Press any **2 letter keys simultaneously** (ie, A, S, Q, W) to remove shortcut.
-You can also SHIFT or CMD(CTRL) select main window to remove shortcuts from multiple scripts or color label multiple scripts To add color label to script select color circle.
+* You can also SHIFT or CMD(CTRL) select main window to remove shortcuts from multiple scripts or color label multiple scripts
+* To add color label to script select color circle.
-Click *open script file* to use registered program to open/edit script file, click *open parent folder* to open selected script's parent folder
+* Click *open script file* to use registered program to open/edit script file, click *open parent folder* to open selected script's parent folder
 **IMPORTANT**
 For shortcuts to work ScriptLauncher palette has to have focus.
 Recommended usage is adding Illustrator shortcut to ScriptLauncher (for example, **F2**) and then using combo shortcuts.
 So if you have assigned **F2** shortcut to Script Launcher and  **R** shortcut to, let's say, [remove anchors.jsx](https://www.illustratorscripts.com/scripts/remove-anchors-points/),